Proposition 65 Warning

 - Before each use check that the cutting tool is sharp and free from damage.
 Do not use the cutting tool if it is dull, broken or cracked or if in any other damage is noticeable or suspected.

-- Bits should be kept clean.
+- Cutters should be kept clean.
 Resin build up should be removed at regular intervals with Resin Cleaner.
 The use of a PTFE dry lubricant will reduce resin build up.
 Do not use PTFE spray on plastic parts.

 - When using stacked tooling (multi-blade, block and groover etc.) on a spindle arbor, ensure that the cutting edges are staggered to each other to reduce the cutting impact.

-- Bit shanks should be inserted into the collet all the way to the line indicated on the shank.
+- Cutter shanks should be inserted into the collet all the way to the line indicated on the shank.
 This ensures that at least 3⁄4 of the shank length is held in the collet.
 Ensure clamping surfaces are cleaned to remove dirt, grease, oil and water.

 - Tool and tool bodies shall be clamped in such a way that they will not become loose during operation.
-Care shall be taken when mounting bits to ensure that the clamping is by the shank of the cutting tool and that the cutting edges are not in contact with each other or with the clamping elements.
+Care shall be taken when mounting cutting tools to ensure that the clamping is by the shank of the cutting tool and that the cutting edges are not in contact with each other or with the clamping elements.

 - It is advisable to periodically check the collet and collet nut.
 A damaged, worn or distorted collet and nut can cause vibration and shank damage.
 Do not over-tighten the collet nut

-- Do not take deep cuts in one pass; take several shallow or light passes to reduce the side load applied to the bit and router.
+- Do not take deep cuts in one pass; take several shallow or light passes to reduce the side load applied to the cutter and router.
 Too deep a cut in one pass can stall the router.

 - All fastening screws and nuts should be tightened using the appropriate spanner or key and to the torque value provided by the manufacturer.